 - King County application for employment.
-Once the applications are screened, incumbents will be contacted by DAJD to precede the PST testing phase.
+Once the applications are screened, incumbents will be contacted by DAJD to proceed to the written exam phase.

 - Successful incumbents will be contacted by DAJD to proceed to the department's background investigation process.
-The DAJD background investigation process is a thorough and extensive process which includes, but is not limited to: completion of an extensive Background Investigation Questionnaire, oral board, EyeDetect and/or polygraph examination, personality test and/or psychological evaluation, fingerprinting, criminal background check, reference checks, final interview, and physical examination (pre-employment physical).
+The DAJD background investigation process is a thorough and extensive process which includes, but is not limited to: completion of an extensive Background Investigation Questionnaire, oral board, DCYF Neglect Founded Findings Request, EyeDetect and/or polygraph examination, psychological evaluation, fingerprinting, criminal background check, reference checks, final interview, and physical examination (pre-employment physical).

 Post hire: Once hired, incumbents must successfully pass a physical ability test (PAT).
 The post-hire PAT is administered by the Washington State Criminal Justice Training Commission (WSCJTC) which is required for admission to the Corrections Officer Academy.
 Failure to successfully pass the WSCJTC PAT will result in termination of employment.
-Incumbents must complete a four-week orientation, a four-week Corrections Officer Academy, a seven-week field training program and successfully complete a one-year probationary period.
+Incumbents must complete a five-week orientation, a ten-week Corrections Officer Academy (COA length is subject to change per WSCJTC policy), a seven-week field training program and successfully complete a one-year probationary period.
 All incumbents must be able to participate in rigorous physical training at the academy and must be able to work with adult inmates in physical situations throughout their employment.